 Visit the Share Foundation website

 Your Child Trust Fund (CTF)

 The CTF scheme applies for children born between 1st September 2002 and 2nd January 2011.
 If you were born between those years, you are likely to have a CTF.

-If you do not know if you have a CTF, check with your local authority (social worker or advisor in the Leaving Care Team) and they should be able to confirm.
+If you do not know if you have a CTF, check with your social worker or advisor in the Leaving Care Team and they should be able to tell you.

 When you reach 16 years old, you can take control of your CTF account, but you can not access the money until you are 18 years old.
 However, if you do take control of the account and The Share Foundation are managing it, they would no longer be able to process any donations to your account that may be received.

 For further information visit: What is a child trust fund? (opens a link on the Share Foundation website)

 Your Junior ISA (JISA)

 The Government has contributed £200 for each eligible looked after young person to have a JISA, if they do not have a CTF.